cosc2336-ds-alg/assg00/README.md

 Here is an example following the guidelines for this commit

 ```
-Task 1 isPrime() compiling and running tests for issue #1
+Task 1 isPrime() compiling and running tests

-Partial implementation of Task 1 issue #1 to write the isPrime() function.
+Partial implementation of Task 1 to write the isPrime() function.
 Code is compiling and running a stub function.
 Stub function
 always returns true, so passes all tests where tester is expecting
 the answer to be true for a given value.